 Darren Criss claiming he’s ‘culturally queer’ isn’t just embarrassing, it’s ignorant

-The straight ‘Glee’ star claimed recently that he had been ‘culturally queer’ his whole life.
-That’s just not a real thing, writes Louis Chilton – he should be embarassed to have used the term
+The straight ‘Glee’ star said recently that he had been ‘culturally queer’ his whole life.
+That’s just not a real thing, writes Louis Chilton – he should feel ashamed to have used the term

 But this modern willingness to clutch at the cultural cachet of queerness also speaks to an ignorance and insensitivity about the persecution that queer people still suffer to this day.
 Homophobic and transphobic hate crimes have increased significantly in recent years.
 Trans rights are under constant and mendacious attack in nearly all areas of British media.
 This isn’t to do with “culture”.
 People aren’t getting attacked in the street because they’ve bought a Tegan and Sara record.
 Queerness is about who you are and who you desire.
 And that’s the long and short of it.